iati-data-access/iati-data-access.github.io/docs/methodology/README.md

   ```
   * Apply 50% of the transaction value to Chad (TD) and 50% of the transaction value to Africa, South of Sahara (298).

 2.5 Currency conversion
 -----------------------

-As data is published in different currencies (depending on the publisher), individual transactions need to be converted to USD using the closest exchange rate date to the transaction value-date.
+As data is published in different currencies (depending on the publisher), individual transactions need to be converted to USD, Euro, and local currencies using the closest exchange rate date to the transaction value-date.
 Monthly exchange rates for 169 currencies are sourced from the IMF's International Financial Statistics[^2].

 2.6 Handling budgets
 --------------------